jbe/jbe.github.io/data/main.md

 >>> <span id="about">This is the homepage of Jostein Berre Eliassen</span>

-It is also a notepad of random thoughts.
-The visual style is based on a useful (for geeks) site called [weblog.sh](http://weblog.sh), with a few additions.
+It is also a notepad of randomness.
+The visual style was originally inspired by a geeky site called [weblog.sh](http://weblog.sh).

->>> More about the new blog engine.. [programming] [output]
+>>> I made a hacky blog file format [programming] [output]

-I made a new "blog" "engine" for this notepad.
-Strangely, i woke up with the desire to create a blogging tool where i could keep all the content in one large file, and keep adding entries at the top.
+I made a new *"blog" "engine"* for this notepad.
+I woke up with the desire to create a blogging tool where you keep all the content in one large file, and keep adding entries at the top.
 This is the basic file format:

     >>> 2015 11 28
     >>> Entry title [article] [programming] {draft}